-It could even be a certain time of the year that you find particualarly distressing, or an event, a person or a particular behaviour.
+It could even be a certain time of the year that you find particularly distressing, or an event, a person or a particular behaviour.

 It could even be something you face each day, like traffic jams, being late, a messy kitchen…..

-It’s never a good idea to avoid your triggers.
+It’s never a good idea to avoid your triggers in my experience.
 Because for some, this would make them hermits.
-But understanding what activates you increases your self awareness.
+But understanding what activates us will increases our self awareness.

-When you have a greater understanding of your responses or reactions to certain stressers, you can then prayerfully decide on how to lessen the charge.
+When we have a greater understanding of our responses or reactions to certain stressers, we can then prayerfully decide on how to lessen the charge.

 Do you need to put in extra boundaries with people or have a difficult conversation with someone?
 What about giving yourself extra time to do tasks, or giving yourself grace when you mess up…..